zry656565/jblog/_posts/2012-10-14-sol-a-sunny-little-virtual-machine.md

 No toy VM can be presented without shame unless it's able to [multitask](http://en.wikipedia.org/wiki/Computer_multitasking); perform multiple things at once, or at least give the programmer the illusion of concurrency.

-Sol has an operation called "yield" which is able to pause a task in any state and later have that task resumed at the exact same state.
+Sol has an operation called "yield" which is able to pause a task in any state and later have that task resume at the exact same state.

 ![Sketch of tasks yielding](http://farm9.staticflickr.com/8468/8089711825_e00b434731_o.png)